 Since founding Speculative Non-Buddhism in 2011, I have been fortunate to be joined by others in writing posts for the blog.
 I hope that even more will contribute in the future.
 It will take some time for you to become familiar with the nature of the work we are doing here.
 But once you do, I hope you will consider writing something for us.
 Bear in mind that we are not looking for agreement or conformity.
 Speculative Non-Buddhism is, in the first and last instance, a critical practice, a practical criticism.
-It is, in other words, something that is done.
+And it aims to be creative, productive of something new.
+It is, in a very real sense something done.
 So, think of yourself as a craftsman using the non-buddhism tools.
-Be creative, and be yourself.
 If you have an idea for an essay, please contact me at email@example.com.

 In order of appearance, here’s who has labored in the workshop so far: